 Will there be anything to buy/read/do at The Story this year?

 Yes! so bring some spare cash.
 As we did in 2011, the Hoxton St Monster Supply shop (aka the Ministry of Stories) will set up a temporary store in the foyer, as I want to raise as much money as possible for them.
-Some of the speakers will have magazines and other things for sale as well, so bring some money along if you love buying beautiful story-related things.
-I’ve also planned a bit of a treat for everyone attending this year, but I’m keeping that under wraps (literally!) until the day itself…
+There will also be copies of the first Storythings Publication – Vacuum Days by Tim Etchells – on sale at a special discount price of £15, so bring some money and get a copy of this gorgeous, limited edition book!

 Will it be cold?

 This is about the time that I start looking at the medium-range weather forecasts with a nervous look on my face.
-Running an event in February means there’s always the chance of a cold snap, and we’re in the middle of a particularly snowy one at the moment.
+Running an event in February means there’s always the chance of a cold snap.
 Its looking like it will be a bright, sunny, but cold day, and The Conway Hall takes a while to warm up, so make sure you wrap up well.